Gouravsharm1/vichill/README.txt

                          6. Copy link button to copy invite link of room.
                          7. Invite via Email to invite people by sending email by your own id.
                          8. Doodle together, it will open a new tab where you can draw together (using third party website but can be helpful for participants).
+                         9. You can also share your screen over video meeting.
-                         9. Leave meeting, it will disconnect you from video meeting and will send you back to room.
+                         10. Leave meeting, it will disconnect you from video meeting and will send you back to room.
-                         10. Use of icons for easy use.
+                         11. Use of icons for easy use.
-                         11. If a person closes the tab without leaving meeting, his video will still be removed.
+                         12. If a person closes the tab without leaving meeting, his video will still be removed.

 Other features : 1.
 Changing the icon and name of mute button depending upon current state.
                  2. Changing the color of mute button depending upon current state.